Top 20 BEST Valorant Skins [2023]

 RGX 11Z Pro 2.0 Skin Pack

-When you use RGX 11Z Pro 2.0 skin in the game with any variant, there are light layers on the skin, and it glows in different colors while playing.
+When you use RGX 11Z Pro 2.0 skin in the game with any variant, light layers are on the skin, and it glows in different colors while playing.
 If you inspect the gun, it changes the color of the light like white, orange, blue, purple, red, and yellow.

 The RGX 11Z Pro 2.0 Bundle will cost you 8,700 VP.
 Each weapon skin will cost you 2,175 VP, and the melee will cost you 4,350 VP.